Welcome to Day 7 of the Zero Waste Challenge

 Today we are going to dig in your trash a little bit.

-Yes, you read correctly I want you to check out your trash.
-Now, the reason for this exercise is so that you can understand which trash you are creating and work backward.
+Yes, you read correctly.
+I want you to check out your trash.
+Now, this exercise is so that you can understand which trash you are creating and work backward.
 It is a lot easier to fix a problem when you can see the source.

-The trouble can sometimes be to convince the rest of the people you live with to join you in on this journey, at least that’s what I have found.
+The trouble can sometimes be to convince the rest of the people you live with to join you on this journey.
+At least that’s what I have found.
 Even though it seems like we tick a lot of zero waste boxes

 - reusable glass jars

 - second-hand clothes shopping for a big part

 Regardless, we are still phasing out a toothpaste box that was bought years ago and dental floss in plastic containers.
 Luckily TerraCycle actually has a program for those.
 You can collect all your dental products and send them to TerraCycle for free.
 They will turn it into a new product.
 It is a great way to make sure that at least some items are getting recycled.
 Remember, recycling is not really working.
 Only a minimal number is being recycled.